Heng (letter)

 Heng is a letter of the Latin alphabet, originating as a typographic ligature of h and ŋ.
 It is used for a voiceless y-like sound, such as in Dania transcription of the Danish language.

-It was used word-finally in early transcriptions of Mayan languages, where it may have represented a uvular fricative.
+Heng was used word-finally in early transcriptions of Mayan languages, where it may have represented a uvular fricative.

 It is sometimes used to write Judeo-Tat.